impossibleflight/swift-query/README.md

 }
 ```

+The results remain inside the actor's isolation
+domain so can be safely used within the closure.

-Or, to return a value:
+If we need to produce a side effect for the query, we can return a value:

 ```swift
 let count = await modelContainer.createQueryActor().perform { _ in